containers/common/docs/containers.conf.5.md

 **active_service**=""

 Name of destination for accessing the Podman service.
-See SERVICE DESTINATION TABLE below.
+See connections.conf(5).

 **cgroup_manager**="systemd"